This information applies only to the Original Course View. Your institution controls which tools are available.

 - Student activity does not meet the minimum number you set.

-- You did not select the Show participants in needs grading status check box.
+- You didn't select the Show participants in needs grading status check box.

 You can grade a journal entry in the Grade Center, on the Needs Grading page, or by going to Control Panel > Course Tools > Journals within a course.